archusXIV/wm_config/README.md

 - feh (as wallpaper setter)
 - polybar a little bit customized.
 - mpd ncmpcpp pulsemixer
-- gnome-keyring polkit-gnome pulseaudio (all running as systemd user services)
+- dunst gnome-keyring polkit-gnome pulseaudio (all running as systemd user services)
 - sxhkd (also used with i3)

 ## installation